 Men can be funny, really.
-I realize majority of my audience on AML are men but fellas, you all can be quite funny at times, and not necessarily in a good way.
+I realize the majority of my audience on AML are men but fellas, you all can be quite funny at times, and not necessarily in a good way.
 I discussed this explosive family law case with you all at the close of December 2013 and also shared some documents and statements from the husband and wife.
 While the case remains hotly contested and makes its way to court on the divorce proceedings et al., this year, January 2nd, 2014, Dino Melaye takes to social media to share his new woman. *Smh* Tokunbo also subsequently took to twitter to share her sentiments.

 This had me really curious to really search for the grounds for divorce in Nigeria’s family court.
 I know the rates of divorce have increased but if you want a divorce, how do you get one?
 Here is what I found:

-In a nutshell, if you want a divorce, you file your petition with the court seeking divorce.
+In a nutshell, if you want a divorce, you file your petition with the court seeking a divorce.
 The divorce must be based on the ground that the marriage has been broken down irretrievably.
 What does irretrievably mean?
 The court will consider eight different grounds under the act highlighted below.

-3. Conduct that is unreasonable (rape, bestiality, habitual drunkard, sodomy, murderer, incarcerated (in prison), attempted murder of spouse, intent to or actual commission of serious bodily injury, inability to take care of spouse).
+3. Conduct that is unreasonable (rape, bestiality, habitual drunkard, sodomy, murderer, incarcerated (in prison), attempted murder of a spouse, intent to or actual commission of serious bodily injury, inability to take care of spouse).

 4. Abandonment ( must be at least one year prior to the filing of the divorce petition).